Deadpikle/pathfinder-bible-experience-prep-quiz-master/README.md

 6. The site should now be running.
 If you are not seeing anything, turn on all errors by adding the code in this StackOverflow post to the top of `init.php` after the `<?php` opening tag: https://stackoverflow.com/a/5438125/3938401
 7. There are a few more optional settings you could set in `config-private.php` for the contact form, etc., but those are not absolutely necessary to make the site run locally.

-If you have issues with the database migrations, https://stackoverflow.com/a/25782795/3938401 might be helpful, and you might want to use 127.0.0.1 instead of `localhost`
+If you have issues with the database migrations, https://stackoverflow.com/a/25782795/3938401 might be helpful, and you might want to use 127.0.0.1 instead of `localhost`.

+Your Apache (or other web server) also needs to be set up to read `.htaccess` files so that all requests are routed through `init.php`, which handles all requests and routes them to the right controllers, etc.

 You should now be able to login via `pbedb7`.
 I highly suggest changing that password via your preferred database modification method.